The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 8. Mattresses

-“A good mattress is expensive, so many people think that choosing the cheapest option is not so bad,” says Joseph Hogue, investment analyst and blogger.
-"But you will spend a third of the day on the mattress, and a good night's sleep is of great importance."
+“A good mattress is expensive, so many people think that choosing a cheap option is not so bad,” says Joseph Hogue, investment analyst and blogger.
+“But you'll spend a third of the day on the mattress, and a good night's sleep is hugely important.”

 Buying a good mattress means not only comfort, but also the fact that you get a quality product that will last for several years.
 A good queen size mattress can cost at least 1000 dollars.